-Nearest rail head is Howrah/Sealdah.
+The nearest railhead is Howrah/Sealdah.
 Nearest airport is Netaji Subhash Chandra Bose Airport.
-Board any Digha bound bus from Esplanade Bus Terminus and get off at Chowlkhola More and then take auto or you can hire a cab from Railway station or airport.
+Board any Digha bound bus from Esplanade Bus Terminus and get off at Chowlkhola More and then take an auto or you can hire a cab from Railway station or airport.

 Cost of fooding & lodging :